Roberthall653/readme_generator/README.md

 -[Questions](#questions)

 ## Installation
 To install necessary dependencies, run the following command:
 >npm i
 ## Usage
-Please install dependencies before running program.
+Please install all dependencies before running the program.
 ## Credits
 ## License
-This project is licensed under the MIT license
+No license was used for this project
 ## Contribute
-Please open a pull request!
+If you would like to contribute to the project, make a pull request!
 ## Tests
 npm test
 ## Questions